Python-Data-Science-for-Evoinformatics/phylo_data_science/intro_to_data_science.md

 import pandas as pd
 ```

+And click 'run'.
 Pandas is a library for the Python language.
 Libraries are sets of code, created for a purpose,
 and contributed back to Python.
 Python, being an open source and user-developed language,
 welcomes this.
 When we tell Python to import a library, we are telling Python to look into
 that codebase and make its functions open to us.
 The 'as pd' is called an alias.
 Many programmers